 Stretching for around 30km between Haarlem and Leiden, the Flower Strip (called the Bollenstreek or Bulb District) is home to the world-famous Dutch tulip fields.
-The ‘Bollenstreek’ grew up in the 16th and 17th centuries, partly due to the flower-buying craze known as Tulip Mania.
-It was not until the second half of the 19th century, when flower bulbs became more affordable and the demand for them consequently increased, that the (large-scale) flower cultivation that we see today began.
+The region grew up in the 16th and 17th centuries, partly due to the flower-buying craze known as Tulip Mania.
+It was not until the second half of the 19th century, when flower bulbs became more affordable that the (large-scale) flower cultivation that we see today began.
 Flower bulb companies sprung up all over the region and thanks to family ownership, marriage and entrepreneurial spirit, the prosperity of growers and traders continued to increase.